STAR Registration Information for Incoming Freshmen, Fall 2016

 Foreign Language Placement Test

-If you have had 3 or 4 years of a foreign language, I would encourage you to take the Foreign Language placement test during STAR.
-You can earn free credits toward graduation.
+If you have had 3 or 4 years of a foreign language, I would encourage you to take the Foreign Language placement.
 A sheet will be placed into your ANSC folder at STAR, which will explain the test results.

 Agriculture Orientation Course